 Master of Science in Information Systems and Technology Management

-The M.S. in information systems and technology management program emphasizes communication skills – exposing you to industry presentations, and challenging your ability to synthesize ideas through group work and written reports.
-You and fellow early and mid-career professionals will add to your experience in management and business and prepare to move into senior technology-oriented roles in your organization.
+The M.S. in information systems and technology management program provides a flexible curriculum that can be customized to meet personal professional goals.
+The program emphasizes communication skills – exposing you to industry presentations, and challenging your ability to synthesize ideas through group work and written reports.
+You and fellow early and mid-career professionals will add to your experience in management and business and prepare you to move into senior technology-oriented roles in your organization.
 The degree also propels those with solid skills and experience in a technical field who want to move into broader management roles.

 Additionally, the M.S. in information systems and technology management degree qualifies as a STEM (Science, Technology, Engineering, Math) OPT (Optional Practical Training) program.
 This allows international students in a technical field to apply for a 24-month extension to their OPT period.